MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPEnterpriseSearchResultItemType.md

 Remove-SPEnterpriseSearchResultItemType -Identity $resultType -Owner $tenantOwner -SearchApplication $searchapp
 ```

-This example first defines variables for the URL of the site, the search owner, and search application.
+This example first defines variables for the URL of the site, the search owner and search application.
 It then retrieves the result item type and checks whether the result item type is a built-in result item type or not.
 If $resultType.BuiltIn returns false, the result item type is not built-in and you can modify it.
 Next, the example removes the result item type referenced by $resultType for the owner referenced by $tenantOwner.